Oslo (Storting constituency)

 Oslo is one of the 19 multi-member constituencies of the Storting, the national legislature of Norway.
 The constituency was established as Kristiania in 1921 following the introduction of proportional representation for elections to the Storting.
 It was renamed Oslo from 1925.
 It is conterminous with the county of Oslo.
 The constituency currently elects 19 of the 169 members of the Storting using the open party-list proportional representation electoral system.
-At the 2021 parliamentary election it had 485,656 registered electors.
+At the 2025 parliamentary election it had 518,708 registered electors.

 Electoral system

 Oslo currently elects 19 of the 169 members of the Storting using the open party-list proportional representation electoral system.
 Constituency seats are allocated by the County Electoral Committee using the Modified Sainte-Laguë method.
-Compensatory seats (seats at large) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
+Compensatory seats (seats at large or levelling seats) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
 Only parties that reach the 4% national threshold compete for compensatory seats.